bytescale/bytescale-javascript-sdk/README.md

 If you would like to contribute to Upload.js:

-1. Add a [GitHub Star](https://github.com/upload-js/upload-js/stargazers) to the project (only if you're having a great day!).
+1. Add a [GitHub Star](https://github.com/upload-js/upload-js/stargazers) to the project (only if you're feeling generous!).
 2. Determine whether you're raising a bug, feature request or question.
 3. Raise your issue or PR. 🚀